cudeso/security-screening/securityonion/README.md

 Create a directory `input` and `output` in security-screening/securityonion

-# Execute processing of security screening files
+# Process of security screening files

 ## Process screening results